 Culture and Heritage

 1st.
 CATTLE RANCHES.
-Restaurant services of the façades and House outside elements Ankle boots
+Restoration of the facades and exterior elements of Casa Botines

 2nd.
 Fundación Circle of Burgos.
-Exhibition 30 years in the file of the cathedral of Burgos
+Exhibition: 30 years in the archives of the Burgos Cathedral

 Sport and leisure